ITCA TEC offers technical assistance for vaccine awareness and promotion efforts for Arizona, Nevada, and Utah member Tribes.

 The IHS has developed COVID-19 vaccine confidence materials.
 These documents provide information about the vaccines.
 Materials can be used to address concerns and promote vaccine uptake.
 The materials also reflect environments where American Indians and Alaska Natives dwell.
 Flyers and sign designs can be downloaded from https://www.ihs.gov/vaccine/

 The CDC Myth and Facts page addresses common misinformation about the COVID-19 vaccines.
 It provides answers to questions most asked about the vaccine.
-Included in the document:
+Visit https://www.cdc.gov/coronavirus/2019-ncov/vaccines/facts.html to view and download the most current myths and facts.
+Included at the site:

 - Vaccine ingredients